web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/advanced/storybook.md

 If you are using an older version of the Storybook plugin, you can still run the command above to create templates and modify the package.json.
 You can also upgrade manually.

-If you have made some custom configurations to Storybook in the older version, you need to move the configuration files from `root/config/storybook/` to the `root/.storybook/` directory.
+If you have made some custom configurations to Storybook in the older version, you need to move the configuration file `root/config/storybook/main.(j|t)s` to `root/.storybook/main.(j|t)s`.

-Specify framework as `@modern-js/storybook` in `root/.storybook/main.(j|t)s`.
+And then add the following lines in `root/.storybook/main.(j|t)s`, specify framework as `@modern-js/storybook`.

 ```diff
 const config = {